paseo-network/paseo-action-submission/rfcs/onboard_infrastructure_providers.md

 The **election criteria** is:

 - Contributor is part of [Polkadot 1KV Programme](https://wiki.polkadot.network/docs/thousand-validators).
-- Contributor is part of a collective or initiative service infrastructure services to the Polkadot ecosystem and is backed by its treasury.
 - Contributor maintains an invulnerable collator for a system chain for a parachain connected to either, Kusama or Polkadot.
-- Contributor volunteered bootstrapping the network.

 > At least one of the above statements needs to be true.